Saturday, March 2, 2013

 For many years I have been a loyal Garmin Forerunner user.
 Two years ago, anticipating that I would participate in more triathlons than I subsequently did, I purchased the swim, bike and run friendly Forerunner 310XT.

 This unit, and the two reliable Forerunners which preceded it have played an important part of my running.
-They have provided me consistently reliable feedback during all my training runs and races, and allowed me to wirelessly connect through my PC afterward to Garmin Connect and DailyMile (my favorite owing to their excellent runners' network, and the primary repository for my data.)
+They provided me consistently reliable feedback during my training runs and races, and allowed me to wirelessly connect through my PC afterward to Garmin Connect and DailyMile (my favorite owing to their excellent runners' network, and the primary repository for my data.)

 iSmoothRun makes it easy to export one's complete activity data to multiple services.
 History has proven that web services periodically close, often with no notice.
-So, a well prepared runner's best defense is to maintain their data on multiple services, which iSmoothRun facilitates as shown below:
+Consequently, a well prepared runner's best defense is to maintain their data on multiple services, which iSmoothRun facilitates as shown below:

 My initial concern with iSmoothRun was with its distance measurement accuracy, since deviations proportionally affect calculated pace.
 After testing both iSmoothRun and the Forerunner side-by-side over several test runs I have concluded that iSmoothRun's measurements are slightly more accurate.
 The reasons for this are not completely clear, but I suspect relate to the excellent LTE-adjusted GPS measurement data captured by iSmoothRun on my iPhone 5. iSmoothRun consistently measures distances approximately 1.3% to 2% short of the Forerunner, approximately an equal margin that the Forerunner consistently measures certified race distances as excessively long.
-Despite accuracy being in favor of iSmoothRun, I acknowledge that the differences between it and the Forerunner are insignificant for anyone except a professional runner or coach.

 iSmoothRun's developer has proven responsive to my support e-mails, and open to product improvement suggestions including: